Reports to: Mental Health Services Therapist

 Domestic violence is a human rights issue.
 LifeWire envisions a world in which every person lives in a safe environment, free from oppression and with the opportunity to thrive.
 LifeWire’s mission is to end domestic violence by changing individual, institutional and societal beliefs, attitudes and behaviors that perpetuate it.

 LifeWire’s Mental Health Services provide individual therapy, group therapy, mental health outreach services, and case consultation.
-Survivors receive eight to 12 sessions (with some exceptions) to resolve or reduce stresses in their life by learning new coping skills.
-This program also assists survivors, whose mental health needs exceed the capacity of LifeWire’s services, to find appropriate referral services.
+Survivors receive 8 to 12 sessions (with some exceptions) to resolve or reduce stresses in their life by learning new coping skills.
+This program also assists survivors, whose mental health needs exceed the capacity of LifeWire’s services, to find appropriate external service providers.
 The service also provides consultation and education to survivors of domestic violence, advocates and the community.

 Overview of Position:

 LifeWire’s Mental Health Therapist provides and coordinates individual mental health counseling sessions, group mental health counseling and mental health outreach services for service participants and their children.
-The therapist also consults with other professionals on mental health concerns within LifeWire and externally.
+They will assist with the onboarding, training and supervision of mental health interns.
+The therapist also manages the referral list and consults with other professionals on mental health concerns within LifeWire and externally.

-- Provide survivor driven and trauma informed advocacy services to survivors of domestic violence.
+- Provide survivor-driven and trauma-informed 1:1 mental health counseling to survivors of domestic violence.

 - Remain knowledgeable of service and agency guidelines and procedures to make informed and independent decisions in emergencies and daily activities.